GokulPrakashK98/ArticleRecommendationSystem/README.md

 # **Article Recommendation System**
 ## Overview:
 This project aims to develop a personalized article recommendation system tailored for biomedical researchers and professionals.
 The system will leverage the **Entrez API** and **BioC API** to retrieve article metadata and abstracts from PubMed and PMC, enabling users to discover relevant literature efficiently.
 Using advanced natural language processing (NLP) techniques and similarity-based matching, the system recommends articles based on content relevance.
 The user-friendly Streamlit interface allows for dynamic filtering, keyword search, and article exploration, while all user and article metadata are stored in a robust Neo4j graph database for efficient authentication and querying.
+## Functionalities
 1. **Data Source and Retrieval**
 The primary data sources are:
 + *Entrez API*: Fetch metadata (e.g., article titles, abstracts, DOI, publication date) from PubMed and PMC using keyword-based or structured queries.